 Kairos is an international, interdenominational ministry often described as a Cursillo for prisoners.
 Parishioners from St. James have been part of and/or led Kairos teams into Angola and the St. Gabriel Women's Prison for several years.
 These volunteers have committed themselves to several training sessions and retreat in preparation for the weekend Kairos program inside the prison.
 Because the basis of Kairos is the free grace offered by God, the Kairos volunteers bring in notes and cookies for the prisoners -- a Kairos team members needs 100 dozen cookies for a weekend at Angola!
 Parishioners and their friends step up to make and bag the cookies for the Kairos volunteer.
 We'll publish in our online and print newsletter when someone from St. James is next going on a Kairos weekend, so you can help, too!
 For more information about becoming a Kairos volunteer, please contact Kelly Williams, Director of Lay Ministries.

 The St. James Christmas Dinner is a mid-December event for our homeless neighbors with gifts, entertainment and a traditional Christmas meal.
-In 2010, parishioners donated materials and/or constructed winter scarves for their gift bags, along with gloves and toiletries.
+For over six years, parishioners have donated support or materials and/or constructed winter scarves for their gift bags, along with gloves and toiletries.
 Look for announcements in the fall for planning and active help needed to make this a day that gives as much to those involved as our guests.